ev1313/dingsda/docs/meta.rst

 ===========

 Meta constructs are the key to the declarative power of Construct.
 Meta constructs are constructs which are affected by the context of the construction (during parsing and building).
-The context is a dictionary that is created during the parsing and building process by Structs and Sequences, and is "propagated" down and up to all constructs along the way, so that other members can access other members parsing or building results.
+The context is a dictionary that is created during the parsing and building process by Structs, and is "propagated" down and up to all constructs along the way, so that other members can access other members parsing or building results.
 It basically represents a mirror image of the construction tree, as it is altered by the different constructs.
 Nested structs create nested contexts, just as they create nested containers.

 In order to see the context, let's try this snippet: